Analysis of Wallace's Proof of the Born Rule in Everettian Quantum Mechanics: Formal Aspects: Classical decision theory

 \subsection{Decision under uncertainty}

-In \emph{Decision under Uncertainty}, there are multiple possible outcomes, but their probabilities are unknown.
-Instead of lotteries, it is usual to frame problems in terms of a choice between \emph{acts} which, depending on some possible \emph{states of the world} (present or future), will lead to \emph{payoffs} (consequences).
+In problems of decision under uncertainty there are multiple possible outcomes, but their probabilities are unknown.
+Instead of lotteries, problems are usually framed in terms of a preference order on \emph{acts} which, depending on possible \emph{states of the world}, will lead to \emph{payoffs} (consequences).

-Many decision strategies (\emph{maximax}, \emph{maximin}, \emph{minimax regret}, etc.) have been proposed, usually focusing on best or worst case scenarios.
-These are useful in some situations, but can lead to absurd results in others, as they disregard important data, such as non-extremal payoffs, or the low likelihoods of some states of the world.
+Some decision strategies (\emph{maximax}, \emph{maximin}, \emph{minimax regret}, etc.) focus on best or worst cases.
+These are useful in some situations, but can lead to absurd results in others, as they disregard important data, like non-extremal payoffs, or the low likelihoods of some states of the world.

-Another possibility is to use subjective probabilities, estimates by the agent of the likelihoods of the states of the world.
-However, in many cases the decision can be very sensitive to the estimates used, especially when there are unlikely states giving great payoffs.
-In 1954, L. Savage \cite{Savage1972} proved that any preference order satisfying some axioms can be represented, via \nameref{th:PMEU}, by some utility function and subjective probabilities.
+Another strategy uses subjective probabilities, estimates by the agent of the likelihoods of states of the world.
+But the result can be very sensitive to the estimates used, especially if there are unlikely states with huge payoffs.
+Despite this, L.\,Savage \cite{Savage1972} proved, in 1954, that any preference order satisfying certain axioms can be induced, via the Principle of Maximization of Expected Utility, by some utility function and subjective probabilities.

-Let $\S$ be the set of possible states of the world.
-Not all details of a state are relevant to the problem, so Savage considers \emph{events}, subsets of $\S$ sharing some common characteristics.
+Let $\mathcal{S}$ be the set of states of the world.
+Not all details of a state are relevant, so we consider \emph{events}, subsets of states with some common characteristic.
 For example, the event $E=$``it rains tomorrow'' consists of all states in which this happens.
-The advantage of working with sets of states is that they can be broken into smaller events, e.g. $E$ can have as subevents ``it rains tomorrow and the stock goes up'' and ``it rains tomorrow and the result of a die is 3''.
+Events can be partitioned into smaller ones, e.g. $E$ could have subevents like ``it rains tomorrow and stock prices go up'' and ``it rains tomorrow and the result of a die is 3''.
+Events can be combined through intersections, unions and complements, corresponding to the logical operators AND, OR, and NOT.

-An act is defined as a function $f:\S\rightarrow\P$, where $\P$ is the set of payoffs, so that $f(s)=x$ means $x$ is the payoff resulting from the act $f$ if the state of world happens to be $s$.
-Each payoff $x$ is identified with the constant act which results $x$ for all states.
-Given acts $f$ and $g$, and an event $E$, we define a new act $[E,f;g]$ by
+An\emph{ act} is a function $f:\mathcal{S}\rightarrow\mathcal{P}$, where $\mathcal{P}$ is the set of payoffs, so that $f(s)=x$ means $x$ is the payoff resulting from act $f$ if the state of world turns out to be $s$.
+Each payoff $x$ is identified with a \emph{single payoff act}, which results $x$ for all states.
+Given acts $f$ and $g$, and an event $E$, the \emph{compound act} $[E,f,g]$ is

-Savage assumes, for a preference order $\succ$ on acts, the following axioms, for any acts $f$, $g$, $h$, $k$, payoffs $x$, $y$, $z$, $w$, and events $E$, $F$.
+Savage adopts, for a preference order $\succ$ on acts, the following axioms\footnote{The order and names of the axioms vary in the literature.
+We adapted that of \cite{Karni2014}.}:

-\begin{Axiom}[S1 (Nondegeneracy)] There are payoffs $x$, $y$ such that $x \succ y$. \end{Axiom} This is just a condition to have a nontrivial decision problem.